 The Board of Supervisors adopted and the Mayor approved Resolution No. 272-04 in May of 2004 ("2004 Resolution").
 The 2004 Resolution authorized the issuance of \$800.0 million general obligation refunding bonds from time to time in one or more series for the purpose of refunding all or a portion of the City's outstanding General Obligation Bonds.
 In November of 2011, the Board of Supervisors adopted and the Mayor approved, Resolution No. 448-11 ("2011 Resolution," and together with the 2004 Resolution, the "Refunding Resolutions").
 The 2011 Resolution authorized the issuance of approximately \$1.5 billion general obligation refunding bonds from time to time in one or more series for the purpose of refunding certain outstanding General Obligation Bonds of the City.
 In March of 2020, the Board of Supervisors adopted and the Mayor approved, Resolution No. 097-20 ("2020 Resolution," and together with the 2004 Resolution and 2011 Resolution, the "Refunding Resolutions").
 The 2020 Resolution authorized the issuance of approximately \$1.5 billion general obligation refunding bonds from time to time in one or more series for the purpose of refunding certain outstanding General Obligation Bonds of the City.
-The refunding bonds outstanding as of March 1, 2022, under the Refunding Resolutions, are shown in Table B-29 below (the table does not reflect the issuance on May 18, 2022 of the City's 2022-R1 Bonds, which refunded certain outstanding general obligation bonds of the City).
+The refunding bonds currently outstanding, under the Refunding Resolutions, are shown in Table A-29 below.

-CITY AND COUNTY OF SAN FRANCISCO General Obligation Refunding Bonds As of March 1, 20221
+CITY AND COUNTY OF SAN FRANCISCO General Obligation Refunding Bonds As of March 1, 2022